Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Simulation Study

 The outcome of interest $Y$ represented the number of total male sexual partners in the six-month period following measurement of the exposure, with $Y^a \mid L$ generated under the four assumed parametric distributions: Poisson, NB, ZIP, and ZINB.
 The parameters of the four distributions from Section \ref{sec:pargmethods} equaled $\mu^a=\eta^a=\exp(-1-0.005L_1+0.7L_2+3.5L_3+0.5a)$ and $\nu^a=\mbox{logit}^{-1}(-2.5+L_1/100-0.3L_2-2L_3)$, where superscripts denote the values of parameters under exposure $a \in \{0, 1\}$.
 The dispersion parameter $\theta=0.5$ was defined such that $Var(Y_i \mid A_i, L_i)=\mu_i+\mu_i^2\theta$ for the NB distribution.
 For each scenario, $\mbox{log}(CMR)=0.5$.

 The estimated causal mean ratios $\widehat{CMR}_{IPTW}$, $\widehat{CMR}_{PG}$, and $\widehat{CMR}_{DR}$ and their estimated variances were calculated for each scenario both under correct model specification and when the weight and/or outcome model were incorrectly specified by excluding $L_2$.
 Standard errors for $\widehat{CMR}_{IPTW}$ were estimated both conservatively treating the weights as fixed or known, and appropriately treating the weights as estimated.
 Standard error estimates were computed using the geex package in R \citep{saul}.
 Corresponding 95\% Wald confidence intervals (CIs) were computed throughout.
+The maximum estimated Monte Carlo standard error \citep{morris2019using} for the mean percent bias across estimators and scenarios was 0.26\%, and the Monte Carlo standard error for coverage at the nominal level was 0.31\%.

-The results of the simulation for $n=800$ are presented in Figure \ref{fig:SimsNoHeap}, with more detailed results in Table A.1 and Table A.2.
+The results of the simulation for $n=800$ are presented in Figure \ref{fig:SimsNoHeap}, with more detailed results in Appendix Tables A1 and A2.
 These results demonstrate minimal empirical bias regardless of the method or underlying distribution of the data when models were correctly specified.
-Empirical bias was even smaller when the sample size was increased to $n=2000$ (see Table A.3).
+Empirical bias was even smaller when the sample size was increased to $n=2000$ (see Appendix Table A3).
 For the IPTW estimator, empirical coverage was close to the nominal 95\% level when the weight model was correctly specified and weights were treated as estimated, but was at or near $100\%$ when weights were treated as known.
 This aligns with the inflated median estimated standard error (MSE) relative to the empirical standard error (ESE) when the weights are treated as known, resulting in the standard error ratio (SER) being above one.
 The IPTW estimator with weights treated as estimated, parametric g-formula, and doubly robust estimators all had SERs close to one, demonstrating the consistency of the empirical sandwich variance estimator.
-The parametric g-formula and doubly robust estimators yielded more precise estimates than IPTW, with the parametric g-formula having the smallest MSEs (Table A.1).
+The parametric g-formula and doubly robust estimators yielded more precise estimates than IPTW, with the parametric g-formula having the smallest MSEs (Appendix Table A1).